DrKRR/Build-Your-own-Power-Bank-for-your-Travel-and-IoT-Projects/README.md

 <p align = "center"><img src="https://user-images.githubusercontent.com/93868543/161208796-8a57a0ae-d422-4e6d-b468-fd16db803243.png"
 " width = "500" height = "350"></p>

-Such Li-ion batteries with high charge density are used in Tesla cars.
+Such Li-ion batteries with high charge density and long life are used in Tesla cars.
+The following video (YouTube) shows the working of Li-ion battery and its use in Tesla cars.